Key Takeaways

 What Is the Fastest Way to Cure Insomnia at Home?

-There isn’t exactly a magic “off” switch for insomnia, but you can stack the odds in your favor with a few at-home fixes.
+There isn’t exactly a magic “off” switch for insomnia, but you can stack the odds in your favor with a few at-home fixes, including a few of the following natural sleep remedies.

 - Cool Down the Room: A bedroom that’s too warm can keep your brain wired.
 Aim for 60–67°F.